Miradils-Blog/website/content/posts/reinvent/ls/part3/index.md

 } file_info;
 ```

-Now our struct `file_info` has its own attributes and attributes of `struct stat`.
-Now, question is: can we use this for C functions?
+Now, our `file_info` struct has its own attributes and attributes of `struct stat`.
+Question is: can we use this for C functions?
 Or do we need original `struct stat` and copy its contents?
 Let's check ourselves.
 We will try to get the size of files:

 ```c
 #include <stdio.h>